Lloyd Williams (rugby union, born 1989)

 Lloyd Williams (born 30 November 1989) is a Wales international rugby union player.
 A scrum-half, he plays club rugby for the Worcester Warriors.
 He attended Cowbridge Comprehensive School and Ysgol Gyfun Bro Morgannwg and he is a fluent Welsh speaker.

 Club career

 Williams made his debut for Cardiff against Leinster on 7 March 2010.

 A senior figure in the Cardiff team, Williams has captained the side on numerous occasions, the first coming against Montpellier in 2015.

 Williams won the Challenge Cup in 2018, coming off the bench in the 31–30 comeback win over Gloucester in Bilbao.

 In 2019, Williams made his 200th appearance for Cardiff, captaining his team on the occasion, as they won 30–17 over the Cheetahs.

 Williams was named man of the match in Cardiff's record 35–0 victory over the Sharks in Durban.

 On 10 December 2022, Williams made his 250th appearance for Cardiff, closing in on the club's cap record.

+On 30 May 2023, after 13 seasons with home-club Cardiff, Williams would leave to join English club Ealing Trailfinders in the RFU Championship from the 2023-24 season.

+On 19 May 2025, Williams would sign for Worcester Warriors on their return to the professional competition in the same competition ahead of the 2025-26 season.